Junkers J 1: Concept and contract

 Junkers and the Forschungsanstalt, commenced engineering work to realize his concept for the creation of aircraft designs that would dispense with drag-producing exterior bracing.
 His work on Reissner's Ente design had convinced him of the necessity to use metal as the main structural material.
 Although duralumin, which had been invented by Alfred Wilm six years earlier, was apparently the ideal metal alloy for aircraft construction it was prone to flaking and other undesirable characteristics when worked in sheet metal form.
 The early all-metal aircraft designs produced by Junkers used sheets of heavier electrical steel, similar to the types of ferrous sheet metals that are typically used in laminated-core AC electrical transformers.

 On 8 June 1915, Junkers began to acquire the tooling for the J 1.
-According to aviation author Hugh Cowin, while it has often mis-reported as having been produced to a specification forr an aircraft intended for military service, the J 1 was instead intended to be produced purely as a research aircraft, that would lead to the production of a later line of all-metal monoplane fighter aircraft.
+According to aviation author Hugh Cowin, while it has often mis-reported as having been produced to a specification for an aircraft intended for military service, the J 1 was instead intended to be produced purely as a research aircraft, that would lead to the production of a later line of all-metal monoplane fighter aircraft.
 On 12 December 1915, the J 1 made a short flight at Dessau and was then sent to the Army proving ground at Döberitz for testing, where it made the first real flight on 18 January 1916.